precice/nix-packages/README.md

 ## VirtualBox Vagrant image

 To build and use the Vagrant image:
-1. `nix build .#vagrant-vbox-image`, this will build the .box file and create a symlink `result` in the current directory
+1. `nix build '.#vagrant-vbox-image'`, this will build the .box file and create a symlink `result` in the current directory
 2. `vagrant box add ./result --name preCICE` to add the box
 3. As usual, run `vagrant up`